gw-sd-2016/EcoFriendly/README.md

 # EcoFriendly
-Tom Senior Design Project
-This Android application project counts the amount of C02 users emit in correspondace with their traveling habits.
+This Android application project counts the daily amount of C02 users emit in correspondace with their traveling habits.The application uses an algorithm that first finds if the user is on a trip (uses gps to figure out if the user is out of their radius, then finds their means of transportation.
+EcoFriendly automatically finds which type of transportation the user uses on their trip.
+If the user is using a personal car, they can search the car up on a database to match the co2 emission of that certain car.